raspberrypilearning/recruiting-volunteers/en/step_4.md

 --- /collapse ---

 Some people may have youth work or technical skills you want in your Dojo, others can help with Dojo admin tasks to help free up technical mentors.
-Even if they may not be able to Mentor at the Dojo themselves it’s a great way to spread the word.
+Even if they may not be able to mentor at the Dojo themselves, it’s a great way to spread the word.
 Are there people with the skills you need at their places of work?

 --- collapse ---